 I am Hanna Schraffenberger — a creative researcher working in the intersection between human-centred technology and value-driven design.
 In particular, I apply user experience research in the domain of privacy, security and data ethics.
 My goal is to create privacy-enhancing technologies that are both user-friendly and secure.
-Currently, I am an Assistant Professor at Radboud University, where I teach courses about Human-Computer Interaction and New Media at the Artificial Intelligence department and conduct research at the Donders Institute for Brain, Cognition and Behaviour.
+I work at Radboud University’s new interdisciplinary research hub on Security, Privacy, and Data Governance, also called iHub.
 In addition, I volunteer as a usability engineer at the Privacy by Design Foundation.

 I was born in Stuttgart (Germany) in 1983 and studied Audiovisual Media (BEng) from 2005 until 2008 at Stuttgart Media University.
 Subsequently, I have been a graduate and PhD student at Leiden University, The Netherlands.
 I completed my Media Technology MSc with honours in 2011 and subsequently, my PhD in 2018.
 In addition to my studies, I have been active as a musician, educator and lecturer and contributed to conferences, festivals, concerts, contests and exhibitions.